matteo14c/HaploCoV/docs/source/novel.rst

 The main output will be saved in the current folder.

 **Execution**
-A typical run of *augmentClusters.pl* should look something like:
+A command line for *augmentClusters.pl* should look something like:

 ::